DeerTears/old_qodot_docs/pages/beginner's-guide-to-qodot.md

 Now we can go back into Trenchbroom and try to create a brush entity.

-When loading up a map for your game definition, first check that you're using your game's FGD and not Qodot's by clicking your game's name:
+When loading up a map for your game config, first check that you're using your game's FGD and not Qodot's by clicking your game's name:

 ![](../images/Pasted image 20210911193415.png)